Bernardo "Dino" Finocchi (vocals, sax, flute)

 It came in a deluxe laminated gatefold cover with a small square window on the front, through which a daisy (on the inner gatefold picture) can be seen.

-The LP has been reissued by BTF in 2011 with a reproduction of the original cover and the vinyl is available in 5 different colours.
-The same reissue exists also on CD.
+The album was reissued by BTF in 2011 on LP, with a reproduction of the original cover and vinyl in 5 different colours, and on CD.
+The same label produced in 2016 a new reissue on gold vinyl and a limited pressing of 21 numbered copies on brown/black splattered vinyl.

 For the single L'amore muore a vent'anni two different catalogue numbers are reported on Titania label, TIT 0024 and TA 101.
 In the latter case the cover also has a deleted number, MM 2301.
 Both issues are to be considered original and were released with an art cover.